yousefkadah/glass-card/README.md

 # glass-card
-+This is a glass card
+This is a glass card
-+Builded using HTML + CSS without java script
+Builded using HTML + CSS without java script